About this service

 - Regular joint clinics with Telecare & Sensory Team (Warrington Borough Council)

 - Hearing Aid repairs and follow-up service

 - Tinnitus Therapy

 - Diagnostic Audiometry, to support Ear Nose and Throat (ENT) Services

 - Paediatric testing and fitting of hearing aids

 We also provide a Newborn Hearing Screening programme, with further diagnostic testing and work closely with our local community and education services, in providing a full comprehensive paediatric (children's) hearing service.

-Our services are currently provided across three sites:
+Our services are currently provided across four sites:

 ClinicalWe can usually see you within 3 weeks of receipt of your referral and if appropriate, following testing, we then fit you with a hearing aid(s) within 4 weeks.
 Please see the referral information section below for further information on how to be referred to our services.